-Sanctuary City Mayors Offer The Ultimate Hope In The Age Of Donald Trump
+Sanctuary City Mayors Offer Hope In The Trump Age

 From the first day of his epic, bewildering, divisive, and indestructible presidential campaign, president-elect Donald Trump has has made cracking down on illegal immigration a cornerstone of his message.
 After winning the presidency last week, many fear that Trump is set to carry out his worst promises against them, among those promises: cutting off federal funding to so-called “Sanctuary Cities,” local jurisdictions that have stated they will welcome undocumented immigrants and will not hand them over to federal officials for deportation.
 In the face of Trump’s victory, mayors of sanctuary cities across the country stated their commitment to providing sanctuary to undocumented immigrants, setting the stage for the first major face-off of the Trump administration.

 Though the specifics are not yet known, in a document released by the Trump campaign in late October outlining the first 100 days of his presidency, Trump said that “on the first day” he will “cancel all federal funding to Sanctuary Cities.”

 The response from sanctuary city mayors and leaders has been resolute.
 “Seattle has always been a welcoming city,” the city's mayor, Ed Murray said.
 “The last thing I want is for us to start turning on our neighbors.”
 Chicago Mayor Rahm Emanuel shared a similar sentiment, saying “You are safe in Chicago, you are secure in Chicago, and you are supported in Chicago.”